This post may contain affiliate links. For more information please read the disclaimer.

 As a matter of fact, most people can’t read a room.
 Nervousness and lack of understanding of the position often cloud most interviewees judgment throughout the interview.

 Most of these interview tips will mainly be applicable in non-corporate environments.
 Often when HR interviews they don’t take into consideration the department/team that is being hired.
 That said, follow these steps in every interview and you’ll dramatically increase the likelihood of getting an offer.
+Here are 5 overlooked interviewing tips you should focus on next time you are interviewed.

-Interview Tip 1: Your First Impression is Your Last Impression
+1. Your First Impression is Your Last Impression

 I HATE when people say, “be confident and leave a lasting impression“.
 It’s such an open-ended statement that isn’t practical.